 Absolutely.
 Place bread pudding into a freezer-safe container and freeze for up to 2 months.
 Thaw overnight in the fridge and reheat the pudding a serving at a time in the microwave for 10-20 seconds.

-If you tried this delicious Hot Cross Bun Bread and Butter Pudding recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this delicious Hot Cross Bun Bread and Butter Pudding recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe